Best Options Data APIs 2026: 7 Compared (Pricing & Free Tiers) | FlashAlpha

 • Unusual Whales — Best flow alerts and "follow the smart money" data product.
 Buy this if you want opinion-laden alerts rather than building from raw data.

-• FlashAlpha — Best pre-computed real-time exposure analytics (GEX, DEX, VEX, CHEX, max pain, dealer regime, VRP).
-Buy this if you want to ship a GEX dashboard or premium-selling scanner this week instead of next quarter.
+• FlashAlpha — Best pre-computed dealer-positioning analytics (GEX, DEX, VEX, CHEX, max pain, dealer regime, VRP) with a matched live + historical API.
+The same endpoints serve current analytics from lab.flashalpha.com and point-in-time replay from historical.flashalpha.com since April 2018.
+Buy this if you want to ship a GEX dashboard or premium-selling scanner this week instead of next quarter, and want the same code path to run against live data and backtests.
 Free tier with no credit card.

 The Stacks That Actually Work